 Access to the Library:

 The Law Library is open seven days a week when classes are in session.
 Information about the Law Library's hours and scheduled holiday closures is available here.
-During final exam periods, access to the Law Library by non-law school individuals is available until 5:00 pm each day.
+Access to the Law Library is restricted throughout final exam periods.
+During this time we continue to remain sensitive to the needs of the extended community, members of the public, and non-law students conducting legal research, who are welcome from 8 am to 5 pm to retrieve books or obtain research assistance.

 All of the services are provided by library staff from the third floor of the library.
 The Gould Reading Room on the third floor has the Circulation Desk, the Reference Desk, the Reserve Collection, and the Rare Book Room.
 Administrative offices and Technical Services are also on the third floor.